WE ARE NOSOTROS

 In 2019 the Nosotros Golden Eagle Awards returned honoring Actors, Executives, and others for the “impact” they are making in representing the Latinx community to Hollywood and in changing how we’re seen in media.

-The 50th Annual Golden Eagle Awards was postponed in 2020 due to the Global Pandemic.
-It will return on August 17th, 2022 and it will be an even bigger and better prestigious event held in the same regard as the Oscars!
+The Annual Golden Eagle Awards was postponed in 2020 due to the Global Pandemic.
+However it will return on Sunday, August 17th, 2025 for our 55th Anniversary – and it will be an even bigger and better prestigious event held in the same regard as the Oscars!

 Where Are We Now